 For example, consider the wordcloud package, which uses base R graphics.
 Let’s look at the most common words in Jane Austen’s works as a whole again, but this time as a wordcloud in Figure 2.5.

 In other functions, such as

-The size of a word’s text in this wordcloud is in proportion to its frequency within its sentiment.
+The size of a word’s text in Figure 2.6 is in proportion to its frequency within its sentiment.
 We can use this visualization to see the most important positive and negative words, but the sizes of the words are not comparable across sentiments.